-On completion, you will have the skills, competencies and knowledge to apply for registration as an Enrolled Nurse with the Australian Health Practitioner Registration Authority (AHPRA).
-You could find work in a variety of fields from public or private hospitals to private nursing or community health care facilities.
+On completion, you will have the skills, competencies and knowledge to apply for registration as an enrolled nurse with the Australian Health Practitioner Registration Authority (AHPRA).
+As an enrolled nurse (in the past you might have heard it called Division 2 nurse) you could find work in a variety of fields from public or private hospitals to private nursing or community health care facilities.

 Potential areas of work include: